oven-sh/bun/docs/guides/ecosystem/sveltekit.md

 name: Build an app with SvelteKit and Bun
 ---

-Use `bunx` to scaffold your app with the `create-svelte` CLI.
+Use `bun create` to scaffold your app with the `svelte` package.
 Answer the prompts to select a template and set up your development environment.

 ```sh
 $ bun create svelte@latest my-app